Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: Evaluation

 \subsection{Weighted Error Objectives}

-We compare the performance of the learning algorithm under two objectives: the \textit{critical point} objective (ours) and the equal-weighting objective.
+We compare the performance of the learning algorithm under two objectives: the \textit{critical point} objective (ours) and the equally-weighted objective.
 The \textit{critical point} objective, which focuses on errors at one point in the trajectory, is described in \cref{sec:critical_point}.
-The equal-weighting objective weighs rope tracking errors equally along the pre-collision trajectory and is commonly found in trajectory tracking and behavior cloning.
+The equally-weighted objective weights rope tracking errors equally along the pre-collision trajectory and is commonly found in trajectory tracking and behavior cloning.

-As seen in \cref{fig:iters}, the critical-point objective aligns the rope state at a single point, at the collision, allowing for different rope motion beforehand, and results in the flying knot success.
+As seen in \cref{fig:critvseq}, the critical-point objective aligns the rope state at a single point, at the collision, allowing for different rope motion beforehand, and results in success.

 Overall, we find that the \textit{critical point} objective is crucial to task success.
 The equal weighting objective increases errors at the critical point, compared to the critical point objective, to reduce errors at earlier parts of the trajectory that matter less for task success.
-This error different at the \textit{critical point} for equally-weighted learning causes failure.
+Over trials, the error at the critical point is reduced as shown in \cref{fig:iters}.
+This error difference at the \textit{critical point} for equally-weighted learning causes failure.